danielbush/oneput/DEFINITIONS.md

 ## Definitions

 - F_ELEM (focusable element)
-  - an F_REC or F_NONREC
+  - an element that we make focusable so that the user can use tab or walking the native browser focus to navigate to and perform operations on content
-  - not an IF_ELEM
+  - it can be F_REC or F_NONREC
-  - an element the user can navigate to and perform operations on
+  - not an IF_ELEM as these are already focusable
 - IF_ELEM (inherently focusable element)
   - any element that is "already focusable" - eg form controls
 - F_REC (focusable recursable element)